zengapay/guzzle-retry-middleware/README.md

 Features, at-a-glance:

-- Automatically retries HTTP requests when a server responds with a 429 or 503 status (or any HTTP status code; this is configurable)
+- Automatically retries HTTP requests when a server responds with a status other than `200`, `201`, `202` (or any HTTP status code; this is configurable)
 - Sets a retry delay based on the `Retry-After` HTTP header, if it is sent, or automatically backs off exponentially if no `Retry-After` header is sent (also configurable)
 - Optionally retries requests that time out (via the `connect_timeout` or `timeout` options)